demmonico/terra-compose/README.md

 - when omitted workspace name will be used
 - can be explicitely forced to skip (using `config -> skip_value` from system configuration or `-` by default)
 - unless explicitely forced to skip, will ask interactively to set the tfvars file name during execution
+- override files can be used.
+See (this section)[#override-files].

+##### backend_config

+- can be string or list.
+When list then order matters for Terraform
+- it can be a Terraform backend config entity either a path to the file containing backend config.
+Terraform will internally merge them together
+- override files can be used.
+See (this section)[#override-files].

+#### Override files

+Override files are files that can be auto-wired and implicitely attached in addition to already existing ones to enable using config files, that non-tracked by VCS.

+Naming pattern for override files is `<optional_path>/<filename>.<override_suffix>.<ext>`.
+For example, for tfvars file `staging.tfvars`, that was properly configured in alias config, override one will be `staging.override.tfvars`.
+In such case, Terra Compose will automatically check if such file exists and attach it to the Terraform command run together with original file.
+So, `terraform plan -var-file=staging.tfvars -var-file=staging.override.tfvars`.

+By default, suffix `.override` will be used, however it can be changed in the system configuration setting `config -> override_file_suffix`.

 ### Example